 DOIs minted via the DOI Service will resolve to the data record in the institutional repository or other location as set out in the metadata.
 See example

 - Test: 10.5072/ (Note: DOIs with the test prefix (10.5072/) are deleted on an irregular basis therefore some updates of test DOIs may result to an error)

 - Production: 10.4225/, 10.4226/, 10.4227/

 To understand the core policies underpinning the ANDS DOI Service, please read the DOI Service (Cite My Data) Policy Statement.
 Broadly, resources assigned DOIs should meet the following criteria:

 - Be persistently available.

-- Have the metadata required by the ANDS DOI service.
+- Have the metadata (URL, Title, Creators, Publisher, Publication year, Resource type) required by the ANDS DOI Service.

 Note: Organisations, including those already using Cite My Data service to assign DOIs to datasets, will be required to provide the DataCite 'resourceType' metadata element when minting DOIs for grey literature.
 The 'resourceType' element will become a mandatory in v4.0 of the DataCite metadata schema.

 The DOI service is free to user for publicly funded Australian research organisations and government agencies.